Pipe Repair in Riverside County, CA

 If you live in an older neighborhood, your home might still have its original galvanized steel or aging copper plumbing.
 Here are the most common red flags that indicate your pipes are crying out for professional help:

-Foul Smelling Water: If your water smells metallic or slightly like sulfur, it can indicate a buildup of bacteria inside old, decaying pipes.
+Foul-Smelling Water: If your water smells metallic or slightly like sulfur, it can indicate bacterial buildup in old, decaying pipes.
 The Environmental Protection Agency (EPA) provides excellent resources on understanding home water quality, but foul odors are almost always a sign that your infrastructure needs an upgrade.

 Discolored or Rusty Water: If you turn on your faucet after it hasn’t been used for a few hours and the water sputters out looking brown, yellow, or orange, your pipes are rusting from the inside out.
 This is a classic symptom of failing galvanized steel pipes.
 The rust compromises the integrity of the pipe and poses water quality concerns.